jamesbond448/mtool_jap_sugoi_translation/README.md

 The setup is done

-Now to translate use mtool, go to translate tab and click on export the original text
+Now to translate use mtool, go to translate tab and click on export the original text which give you a ManualTransFile.json

 Then but it in your php project folder
 <details>